 This course is an application of major psychological approaches and the stages of human development (cognitive, psychosocial, moral, psychomotor, linguistic) from preschool through adolescence.
 This course deals with the diversity of learning style, culture and ability.
 It addresses major learning theories and models of teaching as well as theories of motivation.
 The content of this course includes basic principles of educational planning, instruction and research and is fundamental to the methods courses that follow.
-A field placement is a requirement of this course and one credit of EDN 214 218 must be taken concurrently with the course.
+A field placement is a requirement of this course and one credit of EDN 214-218 must be taken concurrently with the course.

-EDN 234 | Measurement, Evaluation & Management | 3 credits
+EDN-234 | Measurement, Evaluation & Management | 3 credits

 This course involves the study of and the practice of designing, administering and evaluating various assessments (formal and informal) for the classroom.
 Issues of validity and reliability are addressed and the connection between instruction and assessment is stressed.
 The course addresses the educational taxonomies (cognitive, affective and psychomotor) in order to be able to plan for higher level thinking/critical thinking as well as to assess those thinking skills.
-The construction of teacher made tests, authentic assessment rubrics and use of standardized test scores is given particular attention.
+The construction of teacher-made tests, authentic assessment rubrics and use of standardized test scores is given particular attention.
 In addition, this course addresses classroom management theories and techniques with the students synthesizing the theoretical into a personal philosophy of discipline that describes a positive learning environment.

-EDN 266 | Middle School/Junior High Education | 2 credits
+EDN-266 | Middle School/Junior High Education | 2 credits

-This course is based on the study of the unique needs and characteristics (physical, social/emotional and cognitive) of the young adolescent learner, ages 10 14.
+This course is based on the study of the unique needs and characteristics (physical, social/emotional and cognitive)of the young adolescent learner, ages 10-14.
 The course also provides a historical and contemporary look at the middle level philosophy, structure, curricula and instructional strategies.

-EDN 312 | Practicum Early Childhood/Kindergarten | 2 credits
+EDN-312 | Practicum Early Childhood/Kindergarten | 2 credits

 Practicum is an experience required of all education majors prior to student teaching.
-It involves a minimum of two weeks of full day in school activities including observation, aiding, lesson preparation and teaching.
+It involves a minimum of 60 hours with all-day, every-day experiences in school activities including observation, aiding, lesson preparation and teaching.
 Students are placed in schools according to their preferred age level.
 Students must be accepted into the teacher education program.
 Pass or unsatisfactory grades only.

-EDN 314 | Practicum in Elementary | 2 credits
+EDN-314 | Practicum in Elementary | 2 credits

 Practicum is an experience required of all education majors prior to student teaching.
-It involves a minimum of two weeks of full day in school activities including observation, aiding, lesson preparation and teaching.
+It involves a minimum of 60 hours with all-day, every-day experiences in school activities including observation, aiding, lesson preparation and teaching.
 Students are placed in schools according to their preferred age level.
 Students must be accepted into the teacher education program.
 Pass or unsatisfactory grades only.

-EDN 316 | Practicum in Middle School | 2 credits
+EDN-316 | Practicum in Middle School | 2 credits

 Practicum is an experience required of all education majors prior to student teaching.
-It involves a minimum of two weeks of full day in school activities including observation, aiding, lesson preparation and teaching.
+It involves a minimum of 60 hours with all-day, every-day experiences in school activities including observation, aiding, lesson preparation and teaching.
 Students are placed in schools according to their preferred age level and discipline.
 Students must be accepted into the teacher education program.
 Pass or unsatisfactory grades only.

-EDN 318 | Practicum in Secondary | 2 credits
+EDN-318 | Practicum in Secondary | 2 credits

 Practicum is an experience required of all education majors prior to student teaching.
-It involves a minimum of two weeks of full day in school activities including observation, aiding, lesson preparation and teaching.
+It involves a minimum of 60 hours with all-day, every-day experiences in school activities including observation, aiding, lesson preparation and teaching.

 Students are placed in schools according to their preferred age level and discipline.
 Students must be accepted into the teacher education program.
 Pass or unsatisfactory grades only.